m4rcelotoledo/bank_accounting/README.md

 #### Authentication

-* Needs to use Basic Authentication: CPF and Password.
+* Needs to use Basic Authentication: CPF and Password (minimum length: 8).

 The format of a WWW-Authenticate header for HTTP basic authentication is: